princeton-nlp/LM-BFF/README.md

 ## Run LM-BFF

 ### Quick start
-Our code is built on [transformers](https://github.com/huggingface/transformers).
-We did all our experiments with version `3.4.0`, but it should work with other versions.
+Our code is built on [transformers](https://github.com/huggingface/transformers) and we use its `3.4.0` version.
+Other versions of `transformers` might cause unexpected errors.

 Before running any experiments, create the result folder by `mkdir result` to save checkpoints.
 Then you can run our code with the following example: